solana-labs/solana/docs/src/proposals/return-data.md

 Solidity on Ethereum allows the contract to return an error in the return data.
 In this case, all the account data changes for the account should be reverted.
-On Solana, any non-zero exit code for a BPF prorgram means the entire transaction fails.
+On Solana, any non-zero exit code for a SBF prorgram means the entire transaction fails.
 We do not wish to support an error return by returning success and then returning an error in the return data.
-This would mean we would have to support reverting the account data changes; this too expensive both on the VM side and the BPF contract side.
+This would mean we would have to support reverting the account data changes; this too expensive both on the VM side and the SBF contract side.

 Errors will be reported via sol_log.